apache/datasketches-website/docs/Accuracy.md

 Dividing the variance by <i>est<sup>2</sup></i> and taking the square root normalizes the error to &lt; <i><span style="white-space: nowrap">1/&radic;<span style="text-decoration:overline;">&nbsp;k - 1&nbsp;</span></span></i>,
 which is called the <i>Relative Standard Error</i> or RSE.
-This corresponds to one s tandard deviation stated as a fraction between zero and one, which can be translated to a percent error.
+This corresponds to one standard deviation stated as a fraction between zero and one, which can be translated to a percent error.
 Because <i>k</i> is a constant, the bounds of <i>Relative Error</i> of a sketch is constant.

 The area under the curve of the Standard Normal (Gaussian) Distribution is defined to be 1.0.